Being a smart consumer means more these days than just clipping coupons

 This site features articles concerning "evidence-based health

-care", aimed at both the public and at practioners.
+care", aimed at both the public and at practitioners.

 -- Don't have health insurance?
-This is the place to go to find a plan that
+If you live in Pennsylvania, this is the place to go to find a plan that

 - Health News Review --